pavel-odintsov/fastnetmon/README.md

 Author: [Pavel Odintsov](http://ru.linkedin.com/in/podintsov/) pavel.odintsov at gmail.com
 License: GPLv2

-FastNetMon - high performance DoS/DDoS and load analyzer builded on top of PF_RING.
+FastNetMon - high performance DoS/DDoS and netflowk load analyzer builded on top of multiple packet capture engines (PF_RING, sFLOW, Netflow, PCAP).

 What we do?
-We can detect hosts in OUR network with big amount of packets per second/bytes per second or flow per second incoming or outgoing from certain host.
+We can detect hosts in our own network with big amount of packets per second/bytes per second or flow per second incoming or outgoing from certain host.
 And we can call external script which can send notify, switch off server or blackhole this client.

 Why we write it?
 Because we can't find any software for solving this problem not in proprietary world not in open source.
-NetFlow based solutions has some [critical limitations](NETFLOW_DISADVANTAGES.md) for this task.

 - [Install manual for any Linux](INSTALL.md)
 - [Install manual for FreeBSD](FreeBSD_INSTALL.md)